An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Agents deep models

-The actor model is composed by two concatenated LSTMs.
+The actor model is composed of two concatenated LSTMs.
 The first takes as input the state, producing an embedding for each operation.
 We then consider only the embedding related to the last operation of each job, since operations in a job are chronologically connected and the last element can be seen as a compressed representation of the whole job.
 After that, a list with size $|\mathcal{J}|$ is obtained from the embeddings and passed the second LSTM.
 This network combines the jobs information as a sequence of $|\mathcal{J}|$ embeddings.
-Each component is collapsed to a scalar, obtaining a vector $y\in\mathbb{R}^{|\mathcal{J}|}$.
-Finally, we use action masking and a softmax function, applying the mask vector $M$, whose components are Boolean values filtering out the invalid actions at each state.
-The softmax is used to transform the embedding $y$ into a probability distribution trough the formula
+Each component is collapsed to a scalar, obtaining a vector $y\in\mathbb{R}^{|\mathcal{J}|}$. {This trick allows us to compress the information and dealwith the two levels of variability of the data structure.} Finally, we use action masking and a softmax function, applying the mask vector $M$, whose components are Boolean values filtering out the invalid actions at each state.
+The softmax is used to transform the embedding $y$ into a probability distribution through the formula

 The actor network is represented in Figure \ref{fig:Actor_model}.